-Effective May 1, 2018, the Wake Forest Baptist Community Training Center will move to electronic course completion cards (eCards).
+Effective May 1, 2018, the Wake Forest Baptist Community Training Center has moved to electronic course completion cards (eCards).
 An eCard is the electronic equivalent of a printed course completion card and will be used as an alternative to the printed card.
 The CTC will no longer print paper cards.

 To implement this process, all instructors must obtain and validate the E-mail addresses from all students.
-The AHA rosters have been changed to include the student E-mail address and will be available on the TC web site before May 1, 2018.
+The AHA rosters have been changed to include the student E-mail address.

-- The eCard will come directly to the student’s E-mail, not to the instructor.
+- The eCard will go directly to the student's E-mail, not to the instructor.

 - The student will be responsible for obtaining their own eCard.
 They are also responsible for presenting their card to their managers/employers as proof of successful completion of an AHA course.